KULeuven-Diepenbeek/osc-course/content/ch6-tasks/intertasks.md

 The example above chains the following:

 1. give a list of all *my* processes
-2. only filter the lines that contain the word *xeyes*
+2. only filter the lines that contain the word *xeyes* (`grep` stands for Global Regular Expression Print)
-3. filter only the first line
+3. filter only the first line (`head`)
-4. split the input on a " " (a space) and report only the third field
+4. split the input on a space (" ") and report only the third field

 Do you remember the Process Control Block ?
 This has one field called **list of open files**.
-We've already touched upon STDOUT and co.
+We've already touched upon stdin, stdout and stderr.
 Using anonymous pipes will add an entry to this list.

-As a quick reminder: Every process has at least 3 open files.
-These can be *relinked* as shown in the example below.

-* process < STDIN 1>STDOUT 2>STDERR
-* process < STDIN 1>STDOUT 2>&1
+We can also **relink** the 3 default open files to other targets.
+For example, instead of writing output and errors to the command line, we can redirect them to a file.
+Similarly, we can read input from a file instead of from the keyboard:

 {{% figure src="/img/os/sc_redirect_stdout.png" title="Redirection of the standard output " %}}

+The syntax for this is a bit weird though: 1> is meant to redirect data that normally goes to stdout, while 2> is used to relink stderr.
+You can also point directly to the existing stdout/stderr by using &1 or &2 respectively:

+* process 1>{STDOUT} 2>{STDERR}
+* process 1>{STDOUT} 2>&1
+* process < {STDIN} (read from a file at location {STDIN} rather than from the keyboard)

+Note that here we're using the `>` pipe here instead of `|` as above.
+The difference is subtle, but a simple explanation is that `>` deals with mapping a command to a *file* (or something that pretends to be a file, like stdout/stderr), while `|` maps a command to *another command*.

 **Named pipes** are the other type of pipes that can be created.
-The main differences are the lifetime of this mechanism and their presence in the file system.
+The main differences with anonymous pipes are the lifetime of this mechanism and their presence in the file system.

-The anonymous pipes above only live as long as the processes live.
-Named pipes have to be closed explicitly (or are closes automatically at system-shutdown).
+The anonymous pipes above only live for as long as the processes live.
+Named pipes instead persist and have to be closed explicitly (or are closes automatically at system-shutdown).

-Named pipes have a presence in the file system.
+Named pipes also have an actual presence in the file system.
 That is, they show up as files.
 But unlike most files, they never appear to have contents.
 Even if you write a lot of data to a named pipe, the file appears to be empty.
 Making named pipes can be done through the **mkfifo** command.

-As they are not frequently used we leave the interested reader to man page :smiley:.
+As they are not frequently used, we leave the interested reader to man page :smiley:.

 ## Communication between threads